ft-interactive/france-2017-poll-tracker/README.md

 Build/compile, start a dev server and watches for changes.

-Relies on a SPREADSHEET_KEY environment variable: create a .env file in your local project, add `SPREADSHEET_KEY=1234xxx` using the google id from the spreadsheet and save the file.
+Relies on a SPREADSHEET_KEY environment variable:
+1. Create a .env file in your local project
+2. Add `SPREADSHEET_KEY=1234xxx` using the google id from the spreadsheet and save the file.
 The .env file will be ignored by git so will not get committed.
-Run `npm start` again.
+3. Run `npm start` again.

 # Deploy